-Russell is a quaint and historic town in the Bay of Islands, with lovely accommodation and an excellent range of restaurants.
+Russell is a quaint and historic town in the Bay of Islands, with lovely accommodations and an excellent range of restaurants.
 It is isolated on a narrow peninsula giving it an island ambience.

-Pompallier Mission is on the ‘Must Do’ list whilst visiting Russell, the sole surviving building of the French Catholic mission headquarters and made of rammed earth it is the only building of its type in Australasia.
+Pompallier Mission is on the ‘Must Visit’ list whilst visiting Russell.
+The only surviving building of the French Catholic mission headquarters and made of rammed earth, it is the only building of its type in Australasia.
 As Russell New Zealand’s oldest industrial building, Pompallier Mission was built in 1842 as a printing works.
-Visitors can experience hands on fun in the only surviving pioneer printery in New Zealand and enjoy the stunning heritage gardens with beautiful views over the bay.
+Visitors can experience hands-on fun in the only surviving pioneer printery in New Zealand and enjoy the stunning heritage gardens with beautiful views over the bay.

 Russell’s only other building surviving from the same era is the prim, white, weatherboard ‘Christ Church’ built in 1836 and New Zealand’s oldest surviving church.

-The Russell Museum, Te Whare Taonga o Kororareka shows video telling the towns history, contains well laid out exhibits and an impressive scale model of Cook’s Endeavour which visited here in 1769.
+The Russell Museum, Te Whare Taonga o Kororareka shows videos telling the town’s history and contains well-laid-out exhibits and an impressive scale model of Cook’s Endeavour that was anchored here in 1769.

-Russell is also the base for the many water activities in the Bay of Islands including fishing, sailing, and dolphin encounters.
-There are also wonderful choices of walks from Russell.
-Flagstaff Hill has magnificent views overlooking the Bay of Islands and it played a significant role in early relations between the local M?ori and early British colonials, Tapeka Point Historic Reserve on a headland at the end of the peninsula and Oneroa Bay also known as Long Beach, is a gently shelving beach sheltered from wind and safe for swimming.
+Russell is also the base for the many water activities in the Bay of Islands, including fishing, sailing, and dolphin encounters.
+There are also beautiful choices of walks from Russell.
+Flagstaff Hill has magnificent views overlooking the Bay of Islands.
+It played a significant role in early relations between the local Maori and early British colonials, Tapeka Point Historical Reserve on a headland at the end of the peninsula.
+Oneroa Bay, also known as Long Beach, is a gently shelving beach sheltered from the wind and safe for swimming.

 Russell offers some great accommodation to suit all budgets “Click Here”